jchapuis/fullstackscala-scaladays2025/slides.md

 ![inline](pulumi_preview.png)

-^ - What's cool is also the previewing ability, essentially what will change if you merge your PR
+^ - What's cool is also the previewing ability, showing you what will change if you merge your PR

 ---
 ## Pulumi **ESC** 🔒

 - *Environments, Secrets, and Configuration*: secure repository for static and dynamic config values and secrets
-- Can import values from stacks, supports plugins (e.g. AWS Secret Manager)
+- Can import values from pulumi stacks, supports plugins (e.g. AWS Secret Manager)
 - YAML structure, VS code integration

-^ - As mentioned earlier, a big operational challenge is how to manage secrets and configuration values
+^ - As we all know, a big operational challenge is how to manage secrets and configuration values
  - Pulumi has a worthy complement for that, it's called ESC
  - Stands for ...
+ - It can import values...
  - Yeah sorry we're back to some YAML after all, but really minimal, no template programming

 ---